Cambodian fish curry in a coconut: cracking recipe

 Step III – the coconuts

 Now comes plating time for Cambodian fish curry in a coconut.
 Spoon in the curry mixture in each coconut, up to about half an inch from the top of the coconut.
 Make sure all have equal portions of the fish and the octopus.
-You clearly don’t want any dinner-time arguments.
+You don’t want any dinner-time arguments.

-Now you need to take a big bamboo steamer, place it in a wok, and pour a load of water in.
+Now you need to take a big bamboo steamer, place it in a wok, and pour water in.
 You don’t want the water above the ‘grills’ of the steamer though.
 Steaming is required, not bathing.
 Place the coconuts on the steamer and then take a big roll of silver foil and make a tent above the coconuts for the steam to circulate as the water starts to boil.

 Bash on the heat and once it starts to boil let it go for about 30-40 minutes, until the fish is cooked and the liquid starts to set a bit because of the eggs.
 You can always let it go for another 10 minutes if needs be.
-Out they come – nearly finished now for your Cambodian fish curry in a coconut.
+Out they come – nearly finished for your Cambodian fish curry in a coconut.

 Step IV – Plating